 Since February 7, 2022, FMCSA's Entry-Level Driver Training (ELDT) regulations (49 CFR Part 380) require that all new CDL applicants complete ELDT with an FMCSA Training Provider Registry-listed provider before taking their skills test.

-If you're hiring new CDL drivers, your candidates must have completed compliant ELDT training.
 Hiring drivers who haven't completed ELDT through a registered provider exposes your operation to regulatory risk.
 Verify training provider status through the TPR before onboarding new hires.

 Taylor Made Truck Driving School is listed on the FMCSA Training Provider Registry and delivers ELDT-compliant training for Class A and Class B CDLs.